ngpaladi/py2700/docs/index.md

-# Unofficial Keithley 2700 Series DMM Interface: py2700
+# The Python 2700 Series Digital Multimeter Interface
-A Python package to interface with a Keithley 2700 digital multimeter.
+An unofficial Python package to interface with a Keithley 2700 digital multimeter.

 ## Introduction
 The py2700 package is designed to allow for easy access to common SCPI commands sent to the multimeter.
 From setting up channels, to reading data, to even writing to the display, the package allows the user to quickly and easily produce working, readable Python code to collect data from their device, and ultimately avoid being forced to pay for a license for Keithley Kickstart.